pandaplatform001/web3j/README.rst

 Although it's far simpler using web3j's `Transfer <https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/tx/Transfer.java>`_ for transacting with Ether.

-Using an Ethereum client's admin commands (make sure you have your wallet in the client's keystore):
+Using an Panda client's admin commands (make sure you have your wallet in the client's keystore):

 .. code-block:: java